apache/couchdb/src/docs/src/api/database/find.rst

     :<header Content-Type: - :mimetype:`application/json`

-    :query json index: JSON object describing the index to create.
+    :query object index: JSON object describing the index to create.
     :query string ddoc: Name of the design document in which the index will be created.
 By default, each index will be created in its own design document.